Outline of the exhibition

 Capacity

-English interpreter
+English interpretation

-If you wish, please enter ✓ (check) on the reservation page by 2/1 (Saturday).
+If you wish, please enter ✓ (check) on the reservation page by 2/1 (Sat).

 Using a piece of 400-year-old wood, each participant will make an incense case.